 While in Mill’s conception identity appears limited to suggesting culturally constructed traits, by 1868 the word identity is recorded as having formally accumulated an additional meaning that denoted a “condition of being identified [meaning ‘the same’] in feeling, interest etc.” but, the Shorter Oxford Dictionary stresses, such usage was “rare.”
-In his semantic history of identity Gleason notes the earlier, more popular vernacular usage that was familiar to Auld and which stressed identity’s relation to context (the social relations determined by physical placement) continued to about the 1950s.
-In fact the conception of identity as relating to social place and geographical context retains considerable presence in the area of cultural geography.
+In his semantic history of identity, Gleason notes the earlier, more popular vernacular usage — familiar to Auld and that stressed identity’s relation to context (the social relations determined by physical placement) — continued to about the 1950s.
+In fact, the conception of identity as relating to social place and geographical context still retains considerable presence in the area of cultural geography.

 definition: “a statement of the essential properties of a certain thing,” may be made by anyone

-identity: “to conceive of oneself as united or associated with a group,” is dependant on self-identification
+identity: “to conceive of oneself as united or associated with a group,” is dependent on self-identification

 As in the first instance where identity appears in Morton’s text, in the last application it is used in conjunction with a group defined as French.
 Again “minority” interests are described as conflicting with a dominant English Canadian vision of progressive agrarian development.
 Interestingly, Morton’s sparing use of the term identity in Manitoba – a History gives little indication of the direction his subsequent work would take.
 Within two years he was presenting lectures that were published in 1961 as The Canadian Identity.

 Like Foster, Brown uses identity, although the word does not appear until three-quarters of the way through her text.
 There, and subsequently, it appears as verb and noun.
 In one instance identify is used in the sense of denoting who an individual is (how they are individuated by name).
 In most instances identity functions to denote an attribute that defines which social and ‘racial’ categories an individual belongs to.
-Although Brown finds that, in the absence of conflict, typically her historical subjects were “individually identified by their parentage rather than race,” she relies on ‘race’ as a primary explanatory/classificatory paradigm.
-Thus in Brown’s text, identity reflects a conflation with definition and is determined or ascribed, not by the individual in question, but by criteria set by others.
+Although Brown finds that, in the absence of conflict, typically her historical subjects were “individually identified by their parentage rather than race,” she relies on ‘race’ as a primary explanatory/ classificatory paradigm.
+Thus in Brown’s text, identity is conflated with definition, and is determined or ascribed, not by the individual in question, but by criteria set by others.

-Flanagan and Sprague notwithstanding, the cultural interpretation of history predominates in From Rupert’s Land to Canada, a collection of essays published in 2001, which supply an indication of historiographical use of identity through the1990s.
+Flanagan and Sprague notwithstanding, the cultural interpretation of history predominates in From Rupert’s Land to Canada, a collection of essays published in 2001, which supply an indication of historiographical use of identity through the 1990s.
 Of the twelve articles and two introductory pieces which address ethnogenesis and explore ethnicity and cultural difference, only five can be argued to have immediate if slight relevance to inhabitants of Red River.
-These are the only pieces in the collection in which identity or related words such as identify occur more than once every twenty or so pages.
-In the 89 pages reserved for articles which allude to Red River peoples identity terms appear 101 times.
+These are the only pieces in the collection in which identity, or related words such as identify, occur more than once every twenty-or-so pages.
+In the 89 pages reserved for articles which allude to Red River peoples, identity terms appear 101 times.
 In every instance the terms refer to a historiographically determined attribute or process of individuation.
 Only one article quotes a primary source that suggests a historical actor avowed consciousness of an attribute corresponding to a self-determined identity.
-In that instance, the source was penned approximately 30 years after the conflict of 1869-70 and concurrent with the historical author’s petitioning the Canadian government over an Aboriginal land claims entitlement.
+In that instance, the source was penned approximately 30 years after the conflict of 1869-1870 and concurrent with the historical author’s petitioning the Canadian government over an Aboriginal land claims entitlement.

 Historiographical understandings of what identity means vary considerably throughout From Rupert’s Land to Canada.
 Some authors presume identity is determined ‘biologically’; others that it is based on classification according to ‘race’ — which some allow is socially constructed, while others do not.
 Some ascribe identity according to a group affiliation suggestive of ‘ethnicity’ — which they may or may not define.
 Others ascribe on the basis of ‘culture’, ‘gender’, ‘class,’ or geographical location; still others on the basis of occupations representative of ‘behavioural traditions’ specific to economic ‘niches.’
 Identity appears sometimes to be role, sometimes an affiliation, and other times a name.
 It is presented as both a means of differentiation for clarification and as a source of confusion.
 Though there is no agreement on how identity functions, it is assumed to be central to historical analysis.